Ptahhotep

+Ptahhotep held the highest administrative office under the pharaoh, but his legacy extends beyond politics.
+He is regarded as one of the earliest recorded philosophers, whose teachings emphasized humility, justice, restraint in speech, and respect for social order (Maat).
+His writings were addressed initially to his son, Akhethetep, and later copied by scribes for centuries, ensuring their influence on Egyptian thought.

+According to Will Durant in The Story of Civilization, Ptahhotep was the first known figure to caution against careless speech in public, anticipating themes later echoed by Greek philosophers such as Socrates and Plato.
+Durant interprets Ptahhotep’s advice as an early recognition that wisdom may be present among listeners, making prudence in discourse essential.

+Ptahhotep was buried in Mastaba D62 at Saqqara.
+His spouse was Khamerernebty, and his son Akhethetep also held high office.
+Reliefs from his tomb, including depictions of Ptahhotep wearing different wigs, are preserved in the Imhotep Museum at Saqqara.

 Life

 Ptahhotep was the city administrator and vizier (first minister) during the reign of King Djedkare Isesi in the Fifth Dynasty.

 He had a son named Akhethetep, who was also a vizier.
 He and his descendants were buried at Saqqara.

 Ptahhotep's tomb is located in a mastaba in North Saqqara (Mastaba D62).
 His grandson Ptahhotep Tjefi, who lived during the reign of Unas, was buried in the mastaba of his father (Mastaba 64).
 Their tomb is famous for its outstanding depictions.
 Next to the vizier's titles he held many other important positions, such as overseer of the treasury, overseer of scribes of the king's document, overseer of the double granary and overseer of all royal works.